koseiohara/DIASdownload/README.md

 ```
 The first block is the date and time of the download execution.
 If the last word is `EXIST`, the file already exists and the download command was skipped
-If `OK`, file was downloaded successfully.
+If `OK`, the file was downloaded successfully.
 If `NG`, the download failed.